the1lab/1lab/src/Cat/Diagram/Monad/Extension.lagda.md

       E.bind id ∘ E.bind id                   ∎
 ```

-Moreover, these two functions constitute an equivalence between monads and
+Moreover, these two functions constitute an equivalence between monads
-extension systems.
-In light of this fact, we will silently identify monads
+on $\cC$ and extension systems on $\cC$.
+In light of this fact, we will
-and extension systems whenever it is convenient.
+silently identify monads and extension systems, whenever it is
+convenient.

 ```agda
   Monad≃Extension-system : Monad C ≃ Extension-system C